rbleattler/mdop-docs/mdop/appv-v5/about-app-v-51.md

 -   Select **View** &gt; **Virtual Registry** &gt; **Replace**.

-Previously, the “Replace” dialog box did not exist, and you had to make changes manually.
+Previously, the "Replace" dialog box did not exist, and you had to make changes manually.

 ### Rename registry keys and package files successfully